omarbelkady/Java/Packages/README.md

 ```
 some packages in java
-- java.lang: used to bundle the fundamental classes
+- java.lang: used to bundle the fundamental classes NO IMPORT REQUIRED
 - java.io: used for the classes for input, output functions which are bundled in
 this package
 ```